astariul/awesome-brave-filters/CONTRIBUTING.md

     * The name of the section should contains the name of the website and the element filtered, for example `StackOverflow - Hot questions`.
     * The filter should be formatted as a code block.
     * Include a textual description of what is filtered as an expand, with a screenshot of what is filtered.
+* Update the Table of Content at the top of the README.
 * Test your filter, ensure it doesn't break other part of the website.
 * Make sure to add your content within the right section.
 Add a new one if nothing feels right.
 * Search the existing list for similar filters, make sure your new filter doesn't already exist.